SCIRT: working together to battle cyber security threats

 SCIRT's main objective is to bring together the knowledge of all the security experts in the institutions affiliated to SURFnet.
 We are a working group for the community, but also including people from the community.
 You can join SCIRT if you carry out CSIRT-related work within your institution.
 Even if you have not yet organised it in the form of a CSIRT.

 Organisation of the SCIRT community

-The current, elected chairman is Ewald Beekman (firstname.lastname@example.org), who is the IT Security Officer at the Academic Medical Centre in Amsterdam.
+The current, elected chairman is Ewald Beekman (firstname.lastname@example.org), who is the IT Security Officer at the Amsterdam UMC.
 Don Stikvoort (email@example.com) is the secretary.
 Rogier Spoor (firstname.lastname@example.org) supervises and supports the SCIRT community from SURF.

 The programme component content is prepared by a programme group consisting of the following members: